Barbie version of Game of Thrones

 The Ugly.
 The CGI dragon is ugly, but he is a cute ugly.
 The graphics sometimes make Alexa’s blue dress look like she is hiding a dwarf under there (She is standing, but her legs are as if she was sitting on a chair.)
 The dogs, on the other hand, are another level of Hell.
 At their best, they are too cute and sparkly and can cause proximity diabetes.
 But there is a scene in a tavern where they dance along with the girls’ pop-country tune, and they become Eldritch horrors.
 Rarely has the medium of film had such terror on screen.
 I don’t know what kind of art or programming failure caused this, but the uncanny valley has a new depth.

 A short break to talk about projecting sexuality and how this is definitely a lesbian love story.

 Before In Conclusion: I very much dislike when people project sexuality on characters and circumstances where none exists.
 But Liana and Alexa are clearly a couple.
 I mean they reject nicely the lads that help them out on the adventure and abandon them by traveling together over a rainbow bridge.
 You really can’t spell it out more clearly than that.

 In Conclusion.
 Barbie & the Diamond Castle is a pleasant enough film with decent songs and colorful worlds for the little ones.
-Parents can pretend it is a Barbie version of Games of Thrones which works surprisingly well.
-Outside of the occasional ugly graphics and the fear your little ones will start singing this is a decent video with good values.
+Parents can pretend it is a Barbie version of Games of Thrones, which works well.
+Outside of the occasional ugly graphics and the fear your little ones will start singing, this is a decent video with good values.